Torus bundle Liouville domains are stably Weinstein: Piecewise linear box folds

 \subsection{Box holes}

 Here we briefly discuss the notion of a \textit{box hole}.
 The primary function of a box fold installation as defined in \ref{subsection:PL_low} is to trap a portion of the flowlines entering the fold near the top of the Reeb chord $[0,t_0]$.
 Namely, the trapping region of a low-dimensional box fold (with $z_0 \geq t_0$) is $(e^{-s_0}t_0, t_0)$.
-For the purpose of our strategy in Section \ref{section:proof_main_prop}, it will be desirable to instead trap a portion of the flowlines entering a certain fold near the \textit{bottom} of the Reeb chord.
+In Section \ref{section:proof_main_prop}, it will be desirable to instead trap a portion of the flowlines entering a certain fold near the \textit{bottom} of the Reeb chord.
 This is possible by simply mirroring the installation of a box fold with a box-shaped hole.